smy329/getting-and-cleaning-data/README.md

 2. unzip raw data
 3. open a R console and set the working directory to the repository root (use setwd())
 4. source run_analisys.R script (it requires the dplyr package): `source('run_analysis.R')`
-5. when you run the R script, UCI HAR Dataset
+5. when you run the R script, UCI HAR Dataset will be downloaded automatically